I'm already a Blue Cross member, how do I transition to Medicare?

 You should do three things before you turn 65:

 - Apply for Medicare.
 You should enroll in Original Medicare when you first become eligible.
 You're first eligible in the seven-month window that includes the three months before you turn 65, the month of your birthday and the three months after you turn 65.
 You can apply for a Medicare Advantage plan after you enroll in Original Medicare.

 - Pick an insurance company.
-If you're already a Blues member, you're familiar with our company.
-We have several options, including Medicare Advantage plans that offer the same benefits as your previous Blues plan.
+If you're already a Blue Cross member, you're familiar with our company.
+We have several options, including Medicare Advantage plans that offer the same benefits as your previous Blue Cross plan.

 - Pick a plan.
 Weigh the pros and cons of each plan to make sure you get the best coverage for you.

 There are four plan types:

 - Original Medicare is the government-sponsored health care program.
 Part A covers hospital stays.
 Part B covers medical services and doctor visits.
 You enroll through the Social Security office.